jmbritland/jmbritland/README.md

 - A set of microservices for a [Banking App](https://github.com/jbritland16/ClassroomExercises/tree/master/banking-application-jbritland16-master)
 - A web-based [Stock Trading App](https://github.com/jbritland16/OrderBook) built by a team of which I was the scrum master and a working team member

+#### Other experiences

-Currently, I am continuing to build on the skills I already have and acquire new ones to enhance my employability in the tech industry.
-In addition to the skills previously listed, I learned **C++** during university and I am learning **Javascript** through freecodecamp.org [(see my profile here)](https://www.freecodecamp.org/jbritland).
+In addition to my recent experiences, I also learned **C++** during university and I continually find new learning opportunities.
+I recently completed the following courses through freecodecamp.org [(see my profile here)](https://www.freecodecamp.org/jbritland):
+- **JavaScript** Algorithms and Data Structures, May 2023 [(see certificate and projects here)](https://www.freecodecamp.org/certification/jbritland/javascript-algorithms-and-data-structures)
+- Responsive Web Design with **HTML** and **CSS**, June 2023 [(see certificate and projects here)](https://www.freecodecamp.org/certification/jbritland/responsive-web-design)

+My next step is to complete their Front End Development Libraries course, which covers Bootstrap, jQuery, SASS, React, and Redux, after which I plan on improving my previous projects with my front-end learning.
 I'll continue to update this page as I add skills and projects to my portfolio.

 ### My goals: